duck2/qwkgen/README.md

 # qwkgen

-qwkgen is a [mkfile][0] cobbled together with a set of tools to generate my [blog][1].
+qwkgen is a [mkfile][0] cobbled together with some templates and a set of tools to generate my [blog][1].

-qwkgen is not configurable/extensible by "config files"- its scope is not general use. however the mkfile is simple enough to maintain a personal fork.
+qwkgen is not configurable/extensible by "config files"- its scope is not general use. however it should be easy to maintain a personal fork if you are familiar with all the sed courtship dance.

 [werc][2]'s [template.awk][3] is used as the [template language][4].
 a fork of [libsoldout][5] is used as the markdown engine.